kyungjae-lee/engineers-notebook/operating-systems/operating-systems-overview.md

 * **Program execution**

-  Load instructions, manipulate data, prepare resources
+  Load instructions, manipulate data, prepare resources, and run the program

   e.g., We just run the program and all the work necessary to run a program such as loading, memory translation will be done by the OS.